 Structure of the Program

 The program is directed by Glorian Sorensen, PhD, MPH, Professor of Social and Behavioral Sciences at HSPH and Director, Center for Community-Based Research at Dana-Farber Cancer Institute, Adult Oncology Division of Population Sciences.
-The Internal Advisory Committee consists of: David Christiani, MD, MPH, MS, Professor and Director of Environmental and Occupational Medicine & Epidemiology at HSPH; Sue Goldie, MD, MPH, Professor of Health Policy and Decision Science at HSPH; Cassandra Okechukwu, ScD, MSN/MPH, Assistant Professor of Social and Behavioral Sciences, Nancy Rigotti, MD, Professor of Medicine, Ambulatory Care & Prevention at HMS and Director of Tobacco Research and Treatment Center at MGH; and Kasisomayajula Viswanath, MA, PhD, Associate Professor, Medical Oncology at DFCI, and Associate Professor, of Social and Behavioral Sciences at HSPH;.
+The Internal Advisory Committee consists of: David Christiani, MD, MPH, MS, Professor and Director of Environmental and Occupational Medicine & Epidemiology at HSPH; Sue Goldie, MD, MPH, Professor of Health Policy and Decision Science at HSPH; Cassandra Okechukwu, ScD, MSN/MPH, Assistant Professor of Social and Behavioral Sciences, Nancy Rigotti, MD, Professor of Medicine, Ambulatory Care & Prevention at HMS and Director of Tobacco Research and Treatment Center at MGH; and Kasisomayajula Viswanath, MA, PhD, Associate Professor, Medical Oncology at DFCI, and Associate Professor of Social and Behavioral Sciences at HSPH.

 There are 30 participating faculty members across multiple Harvard institutions, providing rich breadth of research opportunities for participating fellows.